 The amount of nudity displayed in commercials has certainly gone down in the US and the UK, but in many other countries, the use of sexual imagery to sell still prevails.
-That’s not to say that this has totally disappeared from Western advertising.
+That’s not to say this has totally disappeared from Western advertising.

 If you’ve recently been traveling underground in London, you’ve probably spotted a slimming milkshake advert on the escalators with the slogan: “Shake it!
 Suck it!
 Slurp it!” and a woman sucking on a straw.
-Perhaps it was just an innocent advert about how to drink your milkshake, but it would be pretty naive to not at least consider the innuendo here.
+Perhaps it’s just an innocent advert about how to drink your milkshake, but it would be pretty naive to not at least consider the innuendo here.

 In 2016, there was an uproar in the UK when a Protein World advert popped up asking: “Are you beach body ready?” next to a woman in a bikini.
 A protest was held, a petition signed, and a social media outcry commenced.
 The advert was believed to be body-shaming women with its ideals of what a woman should look like in swimwear.

 We’ve also seen fashion brand Calvin Klein launch some dubious advertising.
 More recently, their ad showed an up-skirt shot of Klara Kristin’s crotch and the slogan: “I flash in #mycalvins” for which it was was criticized heavily for its encouragement of sexual harassment.
-What’s more, CK’s Secret Obsession perfume commercial starring actress Eva Mendes, was deemed far too sexual for US television and therefore could only be accessed via the internet.
+What’s more, CK’s Secret Obsession perfume commercial starring actress Eva Mendes was deemed far too sexual for US television and therefore could only be accessed via the internet.
 Nipples tend to have that effect.

 Whatever your views are on this type of marketing, it cannot be argued that there is a certain stigma placed on products that use revealing pictures to sell.
 For this reason, we would like to lay bare the 15 TV Commercials From Around The World That Showed More Skin Than Product.